DDB Worldwide: Establishment of DDB Worldwide (1982–2006)

-Long standing client relationships
+Longstanding client relationships

-Since Doyle Dane Bernbach commenced a US relationship with Volkswagen in 1959, it's been a consistent and significant client in various parts of the world.
+Since Doyle Dane Bernbach commenced a US relationship with Volkswagen in 1959, it has been a consistent and significant client in various parts of the world.
 Needham Harper started working with McDonald's in the 1960s and that client has worked with DDB in several countries unceasingly since then.
 A global relationship with ExxonMobil has been consistent since the 1960s.
 As of 2020, longstanding broad worldwide relationships continue to be held with Unilever and Johnson & Johnson.

 Leadership since 1986

 Presidents or Global CEOs since the formation of DDB Needham in 1986: